QuestMetal/FileMaker/FileMakerDoc.md

 10. Open Microsoft Excel
 11. In Microsoft Excel open the file you saved in step 9.

+##<a name="stockreport"></a>Stock Report##
+This report shows all stock q orders that have been <b>loss and gained</b> during the selected date range.

+1. Main Menu click Reports
+2. Click on the Binder tab
+3. Click Stock Report
+4. Enter/Select a Start date
+5. Enter/Select an End date
+6. Click Continue
+7. Click Continue
+8. Click Print

 ##<a name="shoptimereport"></a>Shop Time Report##
 This report consists of two parts, a FileMaker printed report and an excel report (generated as a .xml file) Shop time is defined as time that has a shop code on it.
 It does not include supervision see supervision report.